Wences91/fpdual/README.md

 ## Authors

 ## Data
-Twitter data are available, but last one only includes User ID and Tweet ID, according to Twitter developer policy.
+Twitter data are available, but only includes User ID and Tweet ID, according to Twitter developer policy.

 ## Jupyter Notebook
 The entire data processing workflow is available in a Jupyter Notebooks with R. However, to reproduce it correctly it is necessary to recover from Twitter the fields: date (*created_at*), tweet (*text*), replies (*reply_count*), retweets (*retweet_count*) and favs (*favorite_count*).
 Likewise, to identify each account it is necessary to obtain also the field *screen_name*.